quicwg/base-drafts/draft-ietf-quic-tls.md

 An endpoint MUST NOT initiate the first key update until the handshake is confirmed ({{handshake-confirmed}}).
-An endpoint MUST NOT initiate a subsequent key update until it has received an ACK for a packet sent at the previous KEY_PHASE.
-This can be implemented by tracking the lowest packet number sent with the previous KEY_PHASE, and the highest value of the Largest Acknowledged field in any received 1-RTT ACK frame: once the latter is higher than the former, another key update can be initiated.
+An endpoint MUST NOT initiate a subsequent key update until it has received an acknowledgment for a packet sent at the current KEY_PHASE.
+This can be implemented by tracking the lowest packet number sent with each KEY_PHASE, and the highest acknowledged packet number in the 1-RTT space: once the latter is higher than the former, another key update can be initiated.

 Endpoints only need to maintain the two latest sets of packet protection keys and MAY discard older keys.
 Updating keys multiple times rapidly can cause packets to be effectively lost if packets are significantly delayed.
 Therefore, an endpoint SHOULD NOT initiate a key update until three times the PTO after it has last updated keys.
-This avoids valid reordered packets being dropped by the peer because the peer could have discarded older keys.
+This avoids valid reordered packets being dropped by the peer as a result of the peer discarding older keys.

 A receiving endpoint detects an update when the KEY_PHASE bit does not match what it is expecting.
 It creates a new secret (see Section 7.2 of {{!TLS13}})